LB--/tuples/README.md

 ```

 #### `tuple_forward`
 Takes the values in a `std::tuple` and calls a function with them.
 See [`std::apply`](http://en.cppreference.com/w/cpp/utility/apply) - `tuple_forward` is an implementation for cases when `std::apply` is not available.
 If you have access to `std::apply` and/or `std::invoke`, please use them instead as they are more robust.
+When C++17 is finalized and major compilers and standard library implementations have support for `std::apply`, this function will be deprecated.
+For obvious reasons, `LB::tuples::tuple` is not supported.

 [Example](https://github.com/LB--/tuples/blob/tuples/test/tuple_forward.cpp):
 ```cpp